appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ### Access token URL

 <dd>
    The Access Token URL is the endpoint on the authentication server used to exchange the authorization code for an access token.
 This URL is essential for obtaining access tokens, which are necessary for authenticating requests to protected resources.
-In some providers, the same URL can be used to generate new access tokens when an existing token expires, ensuring uninterrupted access to resources without requiring user re-authentication.
+Appsmith uses the same URL to also generate new access tokens when an existing token expires, ensuring uninterrupted access to resources without requiring user re-authentication.
+You can get this API information from the official API documentation of the provider.

-   NOTE To self - Confirmation pending
-    TO DO - I beileve that we should tell users to use the Refresh token URL here so that the access token refresh flow can work once the access token is expired.
-The access token generation happens using the authorization url when an auth code is exchanged in place of the access token.
 </dd>